SiddharthSaravanan/SiddharthSaravanan.github.io/_portfolio/portfolio-6.md

 title: "HD Image Segmentation"
 collection: project
 permalink: /projects/HDSegmentation
-excerpt: 'This work is about using the Random walker algorithm to improve on image segmentations made on high-resolution images by Deep Learning models such as Deeplab and PSPNet.'
+excerpt: 'This work is about using the Random walker algorithm to improve image segmentations made on high-resolution images by Deep Learning models such as Deeplab and PSPNet.'
 ---

 {% include base_path %}